 Commits to diversity, equity and inclusion and demonstrates these qualities in its own operations, governance, management and quality advocacy for children.

-A Works to diversify its staff and volunteers to reflect the population and meet the needs of the children served.
+A Works to diversify its staff, volunteers and governing board to reflect the population and meet the needs of the children served.